 Employees working excessive hours are checked by an industrial physician, and if the employee needs special attention, he or she and his or her superior will receive guidance from the physician.
 At interviews with industrial physicians, employees are given not just health advice but also consultation regarding family life and other personal matters.

 From July 2019, we increased the number of days per week that industrial physicians visit the company from one to four times to develop an environment where employees have easy access to health consultations.

 Daikin Industries, Ltd. strives to maintain the physical and mental health of employees.
 Based on guidelines from the Ministry of Health, Labour and Welfare, four types of mental healthcare measures, such as self-care and care by dedicated outside staff, are planned and implemented at all bases depending on the needs of each base.

-In fiscal 2016, we began conducting stress checkups at all Daikin bases.
+For example, industrial physicians provide mental health checkups to employees who are transferred and to newly hired employees after three months, as well as to employees whose questionnaires have showed they are facing problems.
+There are also mental health lectures.
+In fiscal 2016, we began conducting stress checkups at all Daikin bases in Japan.
 Persons judged to have a high risk of stress met with industrial physicians so that their problems could be discovered early and solved through numerous approaches such as self-care and work environment improvement.

-Daikin Industries, Ltd. strives to eliminate long working hours through measures such as obligating employees to leave the office at closing time once a week and prohibiting employees from coming to work on their days off (unless absolutely necessary and approved by the department head).
+For example, Daikin Industries, Ltd. strives to eliminate long working hours through measures such as obligating employees to leave the office at closing time once a week and prohibiting employees from coming to work on their days off (unless absolutely necessary and approved by the department head).

 In this way, we are making a concerted effort to improve both work rule compliance and work efficiency.
 Yearly plans are made for each employee's duties and working hours, and to ensure that work and personnel management are in line with the plans, checklists are filled out to manage daily work.